aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/xmp-metadata-manipulation/change-array-items/_index.md

 ## Conclusion
 Congratulations!
 You've successfully learned how to change array items in XMP using **aspose.page xmp java**.
 This step‑by‑step guide equips you to modify EPS metadata programmatically, opening the door to automated document workflows and richer content management.

-## FAQs
-### Can I use Aspose.Page for Java with other programming languages?
-Aspose.Page is primarily designed for Java, but Aspose provides similar libraries for other languages.
-### Where can I find detailed documentation for Aspose.Page for Java?
-The documentation is available [here](https://reference.aspose.com/page/java/).
-### Is there a free trial available for Aspose.Page for Java?
-Yes, you can get a free trial [here](https://releases.aspose.com/).
-### How can I obtain a temporary license for Aspose.Page for Java?
-You can get a temporary license [here](https://purchase.aspose.com/temporary-license/).
-### Where can I purchase the full version of Aspose.Page for Java?
-You can buy the full version [here](https://purchase.aspose.com/buy).

 ## Additional Frequently Asked Questions
 **Q: Can I update multiple array items in one call?**